OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 Almost every iOS app acts as a client to one or more remote services.
 As this network communication usually takes place over untrusted networks such as public Wi-Fi, classical network based-attacks become a potential issue.

 Most modern mobile apps use variants of HTTP based web-services, as these protocols are well-documented and supported.
-On iOS 12.0+ (older iOS versions can utilize the [Sockets API](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/NetworkingTopics/Articles/UsingSocketsandSocketStreams.html "Using Sockets and Socket Streams"), the [Network.framework](https://developer.apple.com/documentation/network "API Reference Network") framework and the [URLSession](https://developer.apple.com/documentation/foundation/urlsession "API Reference URLSession") class provide methods to load network and URL requests asynchronously and synchronously.
+Since iOS 12.0 the [Network.framework](https://developer.apple.com/documentation/network "API Reference Network") framework and the [URLSession](https://developer.apple.com/documentation/foundation/urlsession "API Reference URLSession") class provide methods to load network and URL requests asynchronously and synchronously.
+Older iOS versions can utilize the [Sockets API](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/NetworkingTopics/Articles/UsingSocketsandSocketStreams.html "Using Sockets and Socket Streams").

 ### Network.framework